Mutual Information and Optimality of Approximate Message-Passing in Random Linear Estimation: Acknowledgments

 \section{Acknowledgments}

 We thank Marc Lelarge and Andrea Montanari for clarifications on state evolution for the vectorial case $B \geq 2$ and Andrea Montanari for helpful discussions related to Section \ref{sec:AMP}.
+We also thank L\'eo Miolane for indicating how to extend our results to a wider class of prior distributions (see remark \ref{remark-comparing-with-GH}).
+This work was done while Jean Barbier and Mohamad Dia were affiliated with EPFL.
 Jean Barbier and Mohamad Dia acknowledge funding from the Swiss National Science Foundation (grant 200021-156672).
 Florent Krzakala thanks the Simons Institute in Berkeley for its hospitality and acknowledges funding from the European Union (FP/2007-2013/ERC grant agreement 307087-SPARCS). \ifCLASSOPTIONcaptionsoff \fi